eventEmitter/nunjucks-testcase/README.md

 ```

 the test fails only if the following conditions are met:
-- the extnesion must be called from within an included file
+- the extension must be called from within an included file
 - the included file must be included within a if statement
 - the extension must not call the callback immediately

+## Setup

+1. npm i
+2. node tests.js